Skip to main content

 Wildlife Ecosystems

 The park is home to rich wildlife, including iconic Alpine species such as the Alpine ibex, chamois, and red deer.
-The golden eagle represents one of the park's most magnificent predatory birds, alongside other raptors like the bearded vulture (recently reintroduced).
-Marmots are commonly seen in the meadows, while snow hares and ermines inhabit higher altitudes.
+[1] The golden eagle represents one of the park's most magnificent predatory birds, alongside other raptors including the bearded vulture, reintroduced to the broader Alps from 1986 and released in the Stelvio area from 1991 onward.
+[2] Marmots are commonly seen in the meadows, while snow hares and ermines inhabit higher altitudes.
 The park also supports populations of black grouse, ptarmigan, and various other mountain bird species.
 In recent years, there have been occasional sightings of brown bears and wolves, indicating the park's role in large carnivore conservation in the Alps.

 Flora Ecosystems